 1. Overall Description:

 RAN2 would like to inform that RAN2 has agreed on supporting discontinuous coverage without excessive UE power consumption and without excessive failures / recovery actions.
-RAN2 expects that during the discontinuous coverage UE will save power by not attempting any cell search, camp or connect.
-The network is also expected not try to reach UEs, during discontinuous coverage, to the extent possible/reasonable.
+RAN2 expects that when not in coverage UE may save power by not attempting cell search or connection establishment.
+The network is not expected to try to page UEs in an area with no coverage at a certain time, to the extent possible/reasonable.

-Due to limited time for Rel-17, it is RAN2’s understanding that discontinuous coverage in Rel-17 needs to be done with minimum specification effort.
-There may be some alignment work needed in SA2 and CT1 specifications for supporting discontinuous coverage, including PSM configuration and PLMN search handling by UE during discontinuous coverage.
+Due to limited time in Rel-17, it is RAN2’s understanding that discontinuous coverage in Rel-17 needs to be introduced with minimum specification impact.
+There may be some work that needs to be done in SA2 and CT1 for paging, (e)DRX, PSM and PLMN search handling mechanisms and their configurations when the UE is in discontinuous coverage.

 2. Actions: